kevinconway/daemons/README.rst

 What Is Daemons?
 ===================

-Daemons is a resource library for Python developers that want to create daemon processes.
+`Daemons` is a resource library for Python developers that want to create daemon processes.

+The idea is to provide the basic daemon functionality while still giving the developer the ability to customize their daemon for any purpose.

-Simply import, extend, and start.
+Simply import, extend, and `start()`.

 Show Me
 =======